 Honestly, sometimes it amazes me that there’s anything left.
 But there is.
 There’s plenty.
 The more I let go of, the clearer one thing becomes to me.
 I talked to a friend about it the other day.
 I said:

 I’m slowly realizing exactly how little that fits into a human life.

-She smiled a hesitant smile.
-What a depressing thought.
-But I don’t feel that way.
-I find it earth-shattering, mind-boggling, radical.
-But not depressing.
+She smiled a hesitant smile – what a depressing thought, right?
+But I don’t think it is.
 It goes against everything we learn growing up in this culture.
 You can have it all.
 You can do it all.
 You deserve it all.
-If only you learn how to – multi task, become more stress resilient, manage your time, make the money, put in the hours, shape up, become leaner, faster – you can have it all.
+If only you learn how to multi task, become more stress resilient, manage your time, make the money, put in the hours, shape up, become leaner, faster – you can have it all.

 It’s not true.

 I don’t believe that anymore.
-The more of the noise, the distractions and the man-made obligations I remove from my own life, the clearer it becomes:
+The more of the noise, the distractions and obligations I remove from my own life, the clearer it becomes: